LoyolaChicagoCS/gradhandbook/source/regulations.rst

   and the course instructor is responsible for determining any extra reporting or work you do to tie the internship to the instructor's course.  *You may need to send the CPT form and job offer to the OIP yourself.*
+  The GPD's signature can substitute for the instructor's.

 .. index:: F-1 full-time in summer